open-ews/open-ews/README.md

 > Every person on Earth to be protected by early warning systems within by 2027.

-We will help to achieve this goal building and [certifying](https://www.digitalpublicgoods.net/submission-guide) OpenEWS - the world's first Open Source Emergency Warning System Dissemination Dashboard.
+We will help to achieve this goal building and [certifying](https://www.digitalpublicgoods.net/submission-guide) OpenEWS - the world's first Open Source Emergency Warning System Dissemination Platform.

 OpenEWS is intended to be used by Governments and/or NGOs acting on behalf of Governments to disseminate warning messages to beneficiaries in case of a natural disaster or other public health emergency.